MPA81/buna-ziua-lume/README.md

 era, și rămâne, ca să fie folositor, nu numai mie dar și altora.
 Am decis că ar fii mai bine dacă această idee ar fii aparentă.]

-Legat de ce contine acest repositoriu
+Legat de conținutul acestui repositoriu
 [RO -> EN | regarding what this repository contains]:

-tmuxconf - old, some of it may be... no, definetly is, out of date but it is also a good starting point for anyone looking to start using tmux.
+tmuxconf - old, some of it may be... no, definetly is, out of date also, but it is nonetheless a good starting point for anyone looking to start using tmux.
 On a personal note: I have messed about with several different modern code editors.